-By adding lemon juice to drinking water, you can easily give a health benefits boost to your daily water intake.
+By adding lemon juice to drinking water, you can easily give a health boost to your daily water intake.
 But what are the specific benefits of drinking lemon water?
-Here are five of the top benefits of drinking water with fresh squeezed lemon juice added into it.
+Here are nine of the top benefits of drinking water with freshly squeezed lemon juice.

 The polyphenols in lemon may also make you want to consider starting your day with lemon water.
-In one study, researchers found that these specific polyphenols suppress diet-induced weight gain and are beneficial in insulin and lipid metabolism.
+In one animal study, researchers found that these specific polyphenols are beneficial in maintaining optimal health and may even have anti-aging properties .
+The main polyphenol in lemon peel and juice is called Eriocitrin which is a water soluble flavonoid and has antioxidant-like properties.
 Water, in general, can be a key part of weight management.
 One study showed that drinking 500 ml of water increased metabolic rate by 30%.

-However, it’s important to note that lemon water isn’t a replacement for good overall health habits which include proper nutrition and a diet filled with fresh fruits, vegetables, healthy carbs, protein, and fats.
-Making sure you get adequate sleep and exercise regularly are also important parts of any weight management routine.
+However, it’s important to note that lemon water isn’t a replacement for good overall health habits, which include proper nutrition and a diet filled with fresh fruits, vegetables, healthy carbs, protein, and fats.
+Making sure you get adequate sleep and regular exercise are also important parts of any weight management routine.